Borovaneca/CodeRunner/README.md

 ### Configuration

-1. Rename the `application-env.properties` file to `application.properties`.
+1. Create the `application-env.properties` in the main dir.
 2. Add your configuration details:
    - `BOT_TOKEN`: Your Discord bot token.
    - `AIBOT_TOKEN`: Your OpenAI API key.